-6. It has better capability for traffic spikes
+6. Kinsta has a better capability for traffic spikes

-In times when one of your posts go viral or you’re running a promotion on your website, Kinsta gives it the capability to cope with the extra traffic without pulling your website down.
+In times when one of your posts goes viral or you’re running a promotion on your website, Kinsta gives it the capability to cope with the extra traffic without pulling your website down.

 Nginx is one of the most popular open-source web servers online.
 Although it is less popular as Apache overall, it is far more popular among websites with high traffic.

 Kinsta uses Nginx to provide a robust infrastructure for high-traffic websites that are hosted on its platform.
-It also offers a premium DNS service that makes your site faster and more secure.
+It also offers premium DNS powered by Amazon Route53 service that makes your site faster and more secure.
 This helps your site withstand a DNS based DDOS attack.